Delta shock solution to the generalized one-dimensional zero-pressure gas dynamics system with linear damping: Introduction

 where $G(t) > 0$ for $t > 0$.
 When $F(u)=u^2$ the scalar equation is called the Burgers equation with time-dependent viscosity.
-The Burgers equation with time-dependent viscosity was studied as a mathematical model of the propagation of the finite-amplitude sound waves in variable-area ducts, where $u$ is an acoustic variable, with the linear effects of changes in the duct area taken out, and the time-dependent viscosity $G(t)$ is the duct area \cite{Crighton, DE, WZ}.
+This type of Burgers equation was studied as a mathematical model of the propagation of the finite-amplitude sound waves in variable-area ducts, where $u$ is an acoustic variable, with the linear effects of changes in the duct area taken out, and the time-dependent viscosity $G(t)$ is the duct area, see \cite{Crighton, DE, WZ}.
 The reader can find results concerning the existence, uniqueness and explicit solutions to the Burgers equation with time-dependent viscosity with suitable conditions for $G(t)$ in \cite{Crighton, CS, DE, Scott, WZ2, WZ, HZhang, ZW} and references cited therein.
-The Burgers equation with time-dependent viscosity with linear damping was studied in \cite{MVSK} and their results include explicit solutions for differents $G(t)$.\\ When $G(t)=\varepsilon t$ and $\varepsilon>0$, for systems of hyperbolic conservation laws with time-dependent viscosity we refered the works developed by Tupciev in \cite{Tupciev} and Dafermos in \cite{Dafermos}.
+The Burgers equation with time-dependent viscosity and linear damping was studied in \cite{MVSK} and their results include explicit solutions for differents $G(t)$.\\ When $G(t)=\varepsilon t$ and $\varepsilon>0$, for systems of hyperbolic conservation laws with time-dependent viscosity we refered the works developed by Tupciev in \cite{Tupciev} and Dafermos in \cite{Dafermos}.
 The results obtained in \cite{Dafermos} and \cite{Tupciev} not including the delta shock waves solutions.
-For systems of hyperbolic conservation laws with delta shock solutions the reader may consult \cite{DS, Ercole, TZZ, HYang, YZ}.\\
+For systems of hyperbolic conservation laws with delta shock solutions the reader may consult \cite{DS, Ercole, TZZ, HYang, YZ}.
+Recently, in \cite{Delacruz} a nonlinear time-dependent viscosity $G(t)$ was consider to obtained delta shock wave solution for a particular system of conservation laws with linear damping.\\

-Note that our proposal of the time-dependent viscous system \eqref{system_ld_eps} is a special case of the general systems of conservation laws with time-dependent viscous system.
+Notice that our proposal of the time-dependent viscous system \eqref{system_ld_eps} is a special case of the general systems of conservation laws with time-dependent viscous system.
 Therefore, we consider the viscous system \eqref{system_ld_eps} with initial data \eqref{datoRiemann}.
 Observe that if $(\widehat{v},\widehat{u})$ solves

 with initial condition